CRM For CPA Firms

 Billing And Payment Tools

-CPA-specific CRMs integrate invoicing with service milestones, thereby triggering billing after engagements like audit completion.
+Most CRMs designed for CPA firms link invoicing to service milestones, automatically initiating billing once tasks such as audits are completed.
 They also track retainer balances and send overdue payment reminders to clients.
 These platforms also allow clients to pay via a credit card through a secure portal, minimizing time spent on collections.

 Benefits Of CRM For CPA Firms